Cleveland Cavaliers star young guard Collin Sexton is coming off a second consecutive season in which he averaged north of 20 points.

 Collin Sexton trade to the Orlando Magic

 - Cavaliers get: Wendell Carter Jr., eighth pick

 - Magic get: Collin Sexton

 Two struggling Eastern Conference teams in need of roster shake ups coming together to pull off a blockbuster trade.
 Stranger things have happened.
-Orlando will likely have two selections within the top 10 of the 2021 NBA Draft by virtue of the Nikola Vučević trade to the Chicago Bulls.
+Orlando will have two of the top-eight picks in the 2021 NBA Draft by virtue of the Nikola Vučević trade to the Chicago Bulls.
 In turn, it could use the Bulls’ selection as well as Carter Jr. to entice Cleveland.

 From Orlando’s perspective, the idea of teaming Collin Sexton up with 2021 NBA Rookie of the Year candidate Cole Anthony in the backcourt has to be appealing.
 This scenario would include Markelle Fultz coming off the bench.
 Cleveland gets another big to go with Jarrett Allen and a second top-10 pick in the draft.
 It’s a win-win.